chrisza4/chris-blog/content/blog/persona-based-architecture/index.md

 than

-> _We need to hire better programmers to maintain this system.
-Please hire only rock stars._
+> _We need better programmers to maintain this system.
+Please hire only top class programmers._

 And personas allow you to say these types of sentences with confidence.